dentarg/auth0-blog/_posts/2016-09-29-angular-2-authentication.markdown

 ### The Deal Type

 [TypeScript](https://www.typescriptlang.org/) allows us to define the structure or type of our objects.
 This serves a bunch of useful purposes.
-For one, if we define the structure of an object, we'll be able to get all of the object's data via intellisense.
+For one, if we define the structure of an object, we'll be able to get all of the object's data via IntelliSense.
 We can additionally test our components easier by knowing the data structure or type of object we are dealing with.

 For our app, we'll create one such type.
 In the `deal.ts` file, we'll define a type of Deal.
 Let's see how we'll accomplish this.